 Your team repeatedly meets its goals and completes its tasks.
 People generally get along and enjoy working together.
 That must mean that psychological safety is already present on your team, right?

 Not exactly.
-While you might think that those things indicate a high level of security, that's not always the case.
+While you might think those things indicate a high level of security, that's not always the case.
 As Amy Edmondson and Per Hugander explain in a piece for Harvard Business Review, "One crucial misconception among business leaders is that psychological safety will be present in any reasonably healthy work environment."

 "In fact," they continue, "Psychologically safe work environments are rare."
 So, how can you make sure that psychological safety is part of your team's culture?
 Here are six steps to take.